zowe/docs-site/docs/user-guide/configure-certificates.md

 There are two ways to configure and submit `ZWEKRING`:

-- Customize and submit the `ZWEKRING` JCL member.
+- Copy the JCL `ZWEKRING` member and customize its values.
 - Customize the `zowe.setup.certificate` section in `zowe.yaml` and use the `zwe init certificate` command.

     You can also use the `zwe init certificate` command to prepare a customized JCL member using `ZWEKRING` as a template.